33 High-Protein Dinners

 15. Black Bean and Quinoa Burrito Bowl

-Looking for a dinner that packs in plant-based protein, fills you up, and tastes amazing?
-You’ve got to try a Black Bean and Quinoa Burrito Bowl.
-It’s loaded with fiber, protein, and fresh flavor, so it’s great for meal prep or a weeknight dinner.
+This recipe is packed with plant-based protein, fills you up, and tastes amazing.
+You’ve got to try this Black Bean and Quinoa Burrito Bowl.
+It’s loaded with fiber, protein, and fresh flavor.

-Plus, you can customize it with your favorite toppings—think creamy avocado, crunchy lettuce, or spicy salsa.
+Plus, you can customize it with your favorite toppings.
+My top choices are creamy avocado, crunchy lettuce, or spicy salsa.
 It comes together quickly, it’s budget-friendly, and cleanup is a breeze.
-Here’s how to make it:

 Ingredients :